-Over the course of the decade, sustainability has become a crucial aspect of the industry.
+Over the course of the past decade, sustainability has become a crucial aspect of the industry.
 Businesses of all shapes and sizes are constantly assessing the ways in which their trading activity impacts the world around them, and are altering their practices accordingly in order to be more environmentally-friendly.

 But when you’re first starting out with a new business, trying to create your products or develop your business processes in the most eco-friendly way possible might be the last thing on your mind.
 That being said, creating a sustainable and green business should actually be one of your company’s top priorities – and fortunately, environmentally-friendly processes are actually simple and affordable to implement.